makerlala/faceful/README.md

 	tensorflow-face-detection
 ```

-Start the Flask server:
+### Run webserver
+If you run both components on the same machine, just start the Flask server.
+Else, on the machine that acts like webserver, clone this repository, set the path to your photos, and set the facedet server IP and port.
+Then start Flask server:
 ```
 ./start-flask.sh
 ```

-If everything is ok, open a browser and go to http://localhost:8000
+If everything is ok, open a browser and go to http://localhost:8000 or http://<webserver>:8000

 Enjoy!